Diocese of Piacenza–Bobbio

-The Diocese of Piacenza-Bobbio (Dioecesis Placentina-Bobiensis) is a Latin diocese of the Catholic Church.
+The Diocese of Piacenza-Bobbio (Dioecesis Placentina-Bobiensis) is a Latin diocese of the Catholic Church in northern Italy.
 It has existed since 1989.
-In northern Italy, it is a suffragan of the Archdiocese of Modena-Nonantola.
+It is a suffragan of the Archdiocese of Modena-Nonantola.
 The historic Diocese of Piacenza was combined with the territory of the diocese of Bobbio-San Colombano, which was briefly united with the archdiocese of Genoa.